-Mrs. Smith surveyed her Grade 5 students about what they eat for breakfast.
+2. Mrs. Smith surveyed her Grade 5 students about what they eat for breakfast.
 Here is a double bar graph showing the students responses.
 Examine the following double bar graph and respond to questions A, B and C.

-- A. How many girls prefer fruit?
+- A. How many students in Group B prefer fruit?

 - O 5

-- Ο 7
+- O 7

 - O 15

 - O 27

-- B. How many more boys than girls prefer cereal?
+- B. How many more students in Group A than students in Group B prefer cereal?

-- Ο 7
+- 0 7

 - O 4

-- Оз
+- O 3

-- Ο1
+- O 1

-C. Which statement is true about this bar graph?
+- C. Which statement is true about this bar graph?

-- O More boys than girls prefer fruit than any other breakfast choice. - O Less girls than boys prefer yogurt than any other breakfast choice. - O More girls than boys participated in the survey. - O More girls than boys prefer cereal than any other breakfast choice.
+- O More students in Group A than students in Group B prefer fruit than any other breakfast choice.

+- O Less students in Group B than students in Group A prefer yogurt than any other breakfast choice.

+- O More students in Group B than students in Group A participated in the survey.

+- O More students in Group B than students in Group A prefer cereal than any other breakfast choice.

 3A.
-Sherene surveyed her grade 6 classmates about their preferred choice of favourite sports.
-The table below shows the results of Sherene's survey.
+Melina surveyed her grade 6 classmates about their preferred choice of favourite sports.
+The table below shows the results of Melina's survey.

 Preferred Sports of Grade 6 Students

 Sport Tally

 Soccer

 Baseball ++++

 Hockey ++++ ++++

-Basketball ++++ 1111
+Basketball +++

 Other